![]() |

 Archibald Lytle (wounded), with eleven (11) known companies,

 led by: SC 4th Regiment of Artillery detachment led by Capt.
-John Wickly with 2 field pieces North Carolina Militia, led by Brig.
-Gen. John Butler, with ~1,000 militiamen in the following units: Hillsborough District Brigade of Militia (NC), led by Brig.
-Gen. John Butler, including four (4) known regiments, including: Orange County Regiment of Militia (NC) detachment of one (1)
+John Wickly with 2 field pieces North Carolina Militia, led by Brigadier General John Butler, with ~1,000 militiamen in the following units: Hillsborough District Brigade of Militia (NC), led by Brigadier General John Butler, including four (4) known regiments: Orange County Regiment of Militia (NC) detachment of one (1)

 known company, led by: Caswell County Regiment of Militia (NC) detachment led by